dlicht110/compiler-construction/BNFC-example.md

 You need to be able to recreate the following in Haskell or Java.
 According to the tutorial, C or C++ should also work.

-In all cases you should start by saving the fibonacci program of the tutorial into a file called
+In all cases you should start by saving the [fibonacci program of the BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) into a file called

     fibonacci.cmm